AmirahAdnan/Artificial-Intelligence-Project/README.md

 ## 7.0   PROJECT PRESENTATION

-In this project, creating a face attandance detector using OpenCV, Keras/TensorFlow, and Deep Learning is very important to learn and expert.\
+In this project, creating a face attandance detector using OpenCV, Keras/TensorFlow, and Deep Learning is very important to learn and expert.

-:computer_mouse: OpenCV
+:computer_mouse: OpenCV <br />

 Open Source Computer Vision Library is an open source computer vision and machine learning software library.
 OpenCV was built to provide a common infrastructure for computer vision applications and to accelerate the use of machine perception in the commercial products.
 Being a BSD-licensed product, OpenCV makes it easy for businesses to utilize and modify the code.
 It has C++, Python, Java and MATLAB interfaces and supports Windows, Linux, Android and Mac OS.